 Programs That Help You Buy a House

-Finding affordable housing that not only fits your budget but also provides a safe and stable option you feel comfortable living in can be challenging.
+Finding affordable housing that not only fits your budget, but housing that also provides a safe and stable option you feel comfortable living in, can be challenging.
 That’s where the Department of Housing and Urban Development (HUD) helps.
 They provide programs to help low income families buy a house.
-If you’re in need, there are multiple programs that help you with housing!
-Let’s take a look at the options.
+If you are in need, there are multiple programs that help you with housing!

 Often referred to as “Section 8,” this is one of the most popular housing assistance programs.
-Its goal is to provide a home that’s not only safe, clean, and comfortable, but also affordable.
+The goal for Section 8 Program is to provide a home that’s not only safe, clean, and comfortable, but also affordable.
 All types of residences are eligible, including:

 - Single-family homes, and more

 Section 8 is renowned for its flexibility because a tenant can move anywhere where housing choice vouchers are accepted.
 If you ever decide to move somewhere else, all you have to do is terminate your current lease and you can be on your way.
 (Just like your dog, cat, or bird, you can take your housing voucher with you.)